jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (cc) the payment is not an amount of a loan made under the research and development loan scheme; and (d) the person does not make an election that section CX 47(4) (Government grants to businesses) apply to the payment.
 When this section does not apply
-(1BA) This section does not apply to the extent to which a payment described in subsection (1) is the payment of an R&D loss tax credit and the person’s expenditure is attributable to that payment.
+(1BA) This section does not apply to the extent to which a payment described in subsection (1) is— (a) the payment of an R&D loss tax credit and the person’s expenditure is attributable to that payment:
+  (b) an RDTI transition support payment and the person’s expenditure is attributable to that payment.
 When subsection (2) applies
 (1B) Subsection (2) applies when, in the absence of this section, the person would be allowed a deduction for expenditure by the person to which the payment by the local or public authority corresponds.
 No deduction (with exception)